PipeWire/wireplumber/docs/rst/daemon/configuration/conf_file.rst

   This section is an array that lists components that can be loaded by WirePlumber.
 For more information, see :ref:`config_components_and_profiles`.

+* *wireplumber.components.rules*

+  This section is an array containing rules that can be used to modify entries of the *wireplumber.components* array.
+This is useful to inject changes to the components list without having to modify the main configuration file.

 * *wireplumber.profiles*

   This section is an object that defines profiles that can be loaded by